McKay correspondence and orbifold equivalence

 \defe{orb} We say that $W_1\in R_1$ and $W_2\in R_2$ are orbifold equivalent and write $W_1\sim W_2$ if there is an object $X$ of $\mathrm{HMF}(R_2\ten_\BC R_1, W_2-W_1)$ with invertible left and right quantum dimensions. \edefe

 Given a grading on rings $R_1$ and $R_2$, such that $W_1$ and $W_2$ are of pure degree, in \refd{orb} one may additionally ask for $X$ to be graded, which provides the graded version of the orbifold equivalence.
 In the case of $\BQ^{\ge 0}$-grading, such that the $0$ degree component of $R_1$ and $R_2$ are equal to $\BC\cdot1$, the quantum dimension is known to be an element of $\BC$ (\cite[Lemma 2.5]{CRCR}).
+This localization procedure can always be done.